 In most cases, insurance companies will pay for any necessary repairs when storms cause visible damage from hail or wind that directly affects your home's structure.
 In some cases, they may also agree to pay for a full roof replacement if the existing one is too damaged to repair effectively.
 Always document any signs of storm damage with photographs and get in touch with your insurer as soon as possible so profits can be determined quickly.

 ROOF REPLACEMENT VS. REPAIR

-Common roof repairs such as leak repair and repairing flashing can be done for an average cost of $200 to $1,550.
-However, if your roof is showing more serious signs, such as sagging seen along the seams, then this could require more investment, with an average cost of $1,500-$7,000.
+Common roof repairs such as leak repair and flashing can be done for an average cost of $200 to $1,550.
+However, if your roof is showing more serious signs, such as sagging along the seams, then this could require more investment, with an average cost of $1,500-$7,000.
 Repairing a sagging roof often involves more extensive measures, such as reinforcing beams and changing outboards.

 The final cost will depend upon the existing structure's condition and the materials used to complete the job.
 It's best to consult with a local roof repair professional who can help you determine the best option based on the condition of your roof.